nodejs/nodejs.dev/src/documentation/0016-npm/index.md

 Specifying an explicit version of a library also helps to keep everyone on the same exact version of a package, so that the whole team runs the same version until the `package.json` file is updated.

 In all those cases, versioning helps a lot, and `npm` follows the semantic versioning (semver) standard.
+Read more about [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

 ## Running Tasks